codefuse-ai/Awesome-Code-LLM/README.md

 - "Introducing Compiler Semantics into Large Language Models as Programming Language Translators: A Case Study of C to x86 Assembly" [2024-11] [EMNLP 2024 Findings] [[paper](https://aclanthology.org/2024.findings-emnlp.55/)]

+- "Towards LLM-based optimization compilers.
+Can LLMs learn how to apply a single peephole optimization?
+Reasoning is all LLMs need!"
+[2024-12] [[paper](https://arxiv.org/abs/2412.12163)]

 ### Binary Analysis and Decompilation

 - "Using recurrent neural networks for decompilation" [2018-03] [SANER 2018] [[paper](https://ieeexplore.ieee.org/document/8330222)]